KyleAMathews/vite-plugin-capsize-radix-ui/README.md

 https://github.com/KyleAMathews/vite-plugin-capsize-radix-ui/assets/71047/3ec5d6ca-bf00-4b79-8552-4e3da3454f52

 Capsize makes fonts render the way you expect them to.
-With Capsize, if you want a font to have 16px height, it _actually_ will.
+With Capsize, if you assign a font to occupy 16px of height, it _actually_ will.

 This plugin glues Capsize with the fantastic Radix theming components.